Macron says Olympic opening ceremony on Seine River could be scrapped if security risk is too high

 “But if we think there are risks, depending on our analysis of the context, we have fallback scenarios,” Macron said.
 “There are plan Bs and plan Cs.”

 The July 26 event is set to be the first Olympic opening ceremony held outside a stadium setting.
-About 10,500 athletes will parade through the heart of the French capital on boats on the Seine along a 6-kilometer (3.7-mile) route.
+About 10,500 athletes will parade through the heart of the French capital on boats on the Seine along the route ending in front of the Trocadéro.

 To limit security risks, Macron said organizers could decide to shorten the itinerary of the parade on the Seine, and even to “repatriate the ceremony to the Stade de France” for a more conventional opening event.